betaflight/betaflight.com/docs/wiki/archive/Magnetometer.md

 If GPS working properly, and GPS Rescue enabled in the Failsafe tab, heading information from Mag can be logged in Debug 4 of the `GPS_RESCUE_HEADING` debug.

-MagADC X, Y and Z values are always logged to Blackbox, and should be examined to ensure they are not really noisy.
+MagADC X, Y and Z values are always logged to Blackbox, and should be examined after an initial flight to ensure they are not really noisy.
 The noise should be much less than the signal.
 If noise is obviously an issue, mount the mag further away from the motors, and away from high-current wires, ensuring that the sensor is equidistant from pairs of motors, and check that there is adequate filtering on the power supply to the Mag module.

 _Drafted by **ctzsnooze** in 2023-09 for Betaflight 4.5.
 Huge shout out to **ledvinap** and **pichim** for their help and guidance._